Quantifying the Internal Validity of Weighted Estimands: Causal Representation of Weighted Estimands

-The first part of this proposition shows that average effects within the original population $W_0$ and regular subpopulation $W^*$ are the same when conditioning on $X$.
+The first part of this proposition shows that average treatment effects within the original population $W_0$ and regular subpopulation $W^*$ are the same when conditioning on $X$.
 For example, this holds under unconfoundedness for the subpopulation of treated units, $W^* = D$.
-The second property allows us to write the average treatment effect for $W^* = 1$ using the same functional $\mu(\cdot,\cdot)$ that was used to characterize the class of estimands we analyze.
+The second part of this proposition allows us to write the average treatment effect for $W^* = 1$ using the same functional $\mu(\cdot,\cdot)$ that was used to characterize the class of estimands we analyze.
 This property will be used when studying the mapping between weighted estimands and average treatment effects for regular subpopulations of $W_0$.